 Group Counseling

-For Fall 2024 semester, some groups will be held virtually and others in person.
-Please refer to the group listings for further information.
+For Academic year 2025-2026, some groups will be held virtually and others in person.

 Groups are the treatment of choice for many issues and are the only long-term treatment option offered at the Counseling Center.
 Groups are also held weekly.
 Talking with other students who have had similar experiences provides support and perspective.